1 Mar 2022

 This watershed decision to start negotiations puts us at a crossroads in history when ambitious decisions taken today can prevent plastic pollution from contributing to our planet’s ecosystem collapse.

-The Executive Director of the UN Environment Programme has called it the most important global environmental governance decision since the Paris Agreement on climate change in 2015.
+The Executive Director of the UN Environment Programme has called it the most important global environmental governance decision since the Paris Agreement on global heating in 2015.

 I am so proud to be part of this moment that has been over a decade in the making.
 While the work is far from over, this decision to move forward towards a treaty is an incredible achievement.